mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

     }
 ```

 As we can see, there's nothing special with the `catch` function.
 It just catches the exception and calls the `catch` lambda with the exception.
 The `nonFatalOrThrow` extension function checks whether the exception is fatal.
 If the exception is fatal, it is rethrown.
 Otherwise, it is processed.
-However, no reference to the `Raise<E>` context is present.
-In fact, the call to the `raise` function we did introduces the connection to the `Raise<E>` context.

 It's a different story if we want to recover or react to a typed error.
-As a rule of thumb, we should model errors expected to happen as typed errors.
-We can call them logical errors.
+As a rule of thumb, **we should model errors expected to happen as typed errors**.
+We called them logical errors.
 We've seen many examples in the previous articles.
 The `JobNotFound` and `NegativeSalary` errors are examples of errors that are expected to happen.
-On the contrary, we should use exceptions to model faults, that is, errors that are not likely to happen.
+On the contrary, **we should use exceptions to model faults**, that is, errors that are not likely to happen.
 Often, these kinds of errors are related to the environment or are due to bugs in our code, and we can't do anything to recover from them.

 Many programming languages, like Java, model logical errors and faults with exceptions.
 Java architects tried to give us a way to distinguish between logical errors and faults, introducing the concept of checked and unchecked exceptions.
-However, nobody listens to them, and the distinction needs to be clarified, and the checked exceptions are often misused.
+However, nobody listens to them, and the checked exceptions are often misused.

 As we said, what if we want to recover from a logical error in a computation in the `Raise<E>` context?
 Well, we can use the `recover` function.
 Let's make an example.
 The `RaiseCurrencyConverter.convertUsdToEur` function raises a `NegativeSalary` error when the amount is negative.
 We want to recover such a situation by returning a zero default value.
 We can do it as follows: